EVawdrey/2024-Data-Class-Helpers/README.md

 [https://www.youtube.com/watch?v=h0nxCDiD-zg](url)
-YouTube ***Kevin Stratvert: SQL Tutorial for Beginners (youtube.com)*** Retrieve data from databases to get information and hidden insights.
+YouTube ***Kevin Stratvert: SQL Tutorial for Beginners (youtube.com)***

+Retrieve data from databases to get information and hidden insights.
 A database is a collection of tables that have a relationship.
 Helpful hint: _Design Query_ in **Editor*: Right Click or (Control Shift Q), choose Tables to pull data from, ADD & Close.
 Columns within Tables.
 Auto writes the SQL statements for SELECT & FROM, FILTER provides WHERE & GROUP BY

+# Tableau

+Tableau: a cool visualization tool used to create charts & dashboards full of fun data.

+Alex the Analyst: Videos
+Create interactive dashboards.
+Data is on the far left: dimensions (usually non-numerical elements) & measures (usually numerical data) can be dragged & dropped from the left to the middle to create the dashboard.
+	Auto generates Tables:
+Analytics:
+Pages:
+Filters:
+Marks: Important, can add detail from here.
+Color, Size Label & Details

+The far right is the Show Me graphs

+Bins: Ranges on your graphs.
+Group and create ranges on graphs.
+Adds a category to your table that breaks things into ranges.
+Does include “NULL.”

+There are calculated fields and bins at the bottom.
+The Quick Table calculation is by percent of the total.
+Auto populates on the left.
+Click, control, and drag to the left; it saves the calculation for you.